-The Holiday of Torah and Customs · early elementary Judaic Studies
+The Holiday of Torah and Customs · early & middle elementary Judaic Studies

 Shavuot lesson pack חַג הַשָּׁבוּעוֹת